Green Manufacturing: The Business Benefits Of SustainabilityApril 8, 2022

 - Alternative Energy

 An energy audit is a simple and cost-effective approach to begin making your facilities more environmentally conscientious.
 In this, a company starts by investigating total energy consumption in order to pinpoint wastage, then comes up with the best strategies to overcome the losses.
+One of these strategies could be to generate solar leads—finding potential customers interested in solar energy products or services.
 This can also include minor adjustments–such as energy-efficient lighting or replacing old motors– that can have a significant payback.
 For example, switching to LED lighting can be a good place to start for many organizations.
 In comparison with traditional incandescent bulbs, LED bulbs use 25 to 80 percent less energy and last 25 percent longer.
 When an entire facility switches to LED lighting, energy costs can be significantly reduced.

 - Reduce Waste